Firebrand (2019 film)

 Firebrand is a 2019 Indian Marathi-language drama film written and directed by Aruna Raje.
 The film features Usha Jadhav, Sachin Khedekar and Girish Kulkarni in the lead roles.

 The film was released on 22 February 2019 on Netflix.
 Firebrand is a contemporary story of self-discovery and catharsis.
 This was Aruna Raje's comeback movie after a 15-year absence.

 Plot

-Sunanda Raut (Usha Jadhav) is a feminist divorce lawyer, fending off injustice in Indian courtrooms for women such as rape, domestic abuse, mental illness, the complexities of marriage, sex and love.
+Sunanda Raut is a feminist divorce lawyer, fending off injustice in Indian courtrooms for women such as rape, domestic abuse, mental illness, the complexities of marriage, sex and love.
 On top of this, she has to deal with her own real-life trauma.